projects

 Other use | Public

-Kitagata Town is located in the southwestern part of Gifu Prefecture, and although it is the smallest town in the prefecture, it has the highest population density.
-(Population: about 18,300) There are prefectural northern housing, a lifelong learning center, Kitagata Town Library, Enkyoji Temple around the site, and there are a northern bus terminal and a disaster prevention park as public infrastructure.
+Kitagata Town is located in the southwestern part of Gifu Prefecture, and although it is the smallest town in the prefecture, it has the highest population density (population: about 18,300).
+Around the site, there are prefectural northern housing, a lifelong learning center, the Kitagata Town Library, and Enkyoji Temple.
+In addition, there are public infrastructures such as the northern bus terminal and a disaster prevention park.

-The starting point for the large roof is to explore the uniqueness of Kitagata Town, such as the portable shrine of the Northern Festival and Enkyoji Temple.
-Beyond that, we were looking ahead to the possibility of a large roof that would realize a bright and comfortable indoor environment by developing a simple and rational roof guided by Japan's climate and nature.
-The large roof with deep eaves blocks the summer sun and allows natural ventilation even on rainy days, but the interior of the first floor is dark.
+The starting point for the large roof was an exploration of Kitagata Town’s unique identity, referencing elements such as the portable shrines of the Northern Festival and Enkyoji Temple.
+Beyond this, the design seeks the potential of a large roof that creates a bright, comfortable interior environment through a simple and rational form informed by Japan’s climate and natural conditions.
+The deep eaves block the strong summer sun and allow natural ventilation even on rainy days, but they also result in a dark interior on the first floor.

 DATA